kyuds/clean-api/README.md

 # clean-api
 A simple developer profile REST API based on the CLEAN architecture paradigm.
+This code was developed as practice for implementing the CLEAN architecture for REST APIs with the ME(R)N stack (we eliminated the "R" for React as this is just the backend).

 ### Installation and Quick Start
 Run the following commands in the directory where the code should be installed.